tenaciousT15/tenaciousT15.github.io/algorithms.md

 - Optimize **query logic and iteration patterns** for mobile environments
 - Integrate **persistent storage** with structured access patterns using Room and Kotlin

-A key challenge was ensuring that filtering logic remained efficient as the dataset grew.
+A key challenge was ensuring that validation logic remained responsive and intuitive.
 I refined my approach based on performance testing and feedback from instructors.
 I also demonstrated the ability to balance algorithmic efficiency with user experience, ensuring that backend logic supports intuitive frontend behavior.

 # Course Outcomes Met